Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-custom-effect-render-objects.md

 This section assumes that you created a Scene as described in section [Example Scene and GameObjects](#example-objects).

+The example implementation uses two Render Objects Renderer Features.
+One to draw parts of the character that are behind other objects, and another one to draw the parts of the character in front of other objects.

-### Implementing a Renderer Feature to draw the character behind objects
+### Create a Renderer Feature to draw the character behind objects

-The following steps let you create the example effect using the Render Objects Renderer Feature.
+Create a Renderer Feature to draw the character behind objects.

 1. Select a URP Renderer.